-A new group of 7 enthusiastic master students from Al-Faraby Kazakh National University, Faculty of Geography and Environmental Sciences, Department of Geography, Land use planning and cadastre visited Leipzig (in the faculty cooperation frame between the two universities) to attend actively at a WinterSchool on Planning and Mapping of Land Use in Leipzig organized by PD Burghard C. Meyer and GeoWerkstatt Leipzig e.V. in Leipzig.
+A new group of 7 enthusiastic master students from Al-Faraby Kazakh National University, Department of Geography and Environmental Sciences and Department of Geography, Landmanagement and Cadastre visited Leipzig (in the faculty cooperation frame between the two universities) to attend actively at a WinterSchool on Planning and Mapping of Land Use in Leipzig organized by PD Burghard C. Meyer and GeoWerkstatt Leipzig e.V. in Leipzig.
 The WinterSchool was additionally supported by the lecturers Vera Schreiner and Ronny Schmidt and a visit in the landscape planning consultancy Adrian Landschaftsplanung.
 Here you can read more about our activities.

 The third time this year GeoWerkstatt Leipzig e.V. organised a specialised WinterSchool for Kazakh geography master students interested in the theory and practice of land use mapping and in land use planning for a balanced and sustainable urban development.
 This WinterSchool, especially developed on the basis of the master students thesis thematic(s), was a mixture of theory in the classrooms holding topics important in geography and environmental sciences, GIS work with the computer, mapping and practice examples and discussions in environmental planning, data management, simple predictive modelling of landscape functions, landscape planning, water systems analysis and management and nature conservation.